 The Racial Justice Council recognizes that existing boards and commissions have been working to address racial inequities in state government.
 Depending on the policy and issue areas, there may be opportunities for cross-pollination and engagement to advance racial justice collaboratively with the Racial Justice Council’s committees.

 In aid of advising the Governor, the committee will:

 Provide recommendations on changes to Oregon’s criminal justice system that center racial equity.
-Areas covered include police training and accountability, cash bail, sentencing reform, and re-entry and parole.
+Areas covered include Restorative Justice, Reentry Programs, and additional structures of accountability.

 Housing & Homelessness